bentranter/exgql/README.md

 8. Test it: `GQL.test()`.
 The test will parse the string `{user(id: 1) {name age friends { name } } }` and return a JSON string.

 Warning: This **will** segfault if there's a parse error...
 I'm sorry for this, I'll fix it one day.

+If you wish to write some code based on this, you'll need to actually handle the errors sent to the NIF funcs.
+Maybe one day I'll do this on my own.